top of page

 f4.5

-I’d recommend setting this aperture to begin with, as you walk out the door - because it’s a sensible option which lets in as much light as possible, but isn’t so wide that you start to blur things that you don’t want to.
+I’d recommend setting this aperture to begin with, as you walk out the door - because it’s a sensible option which lets in as much light as possible, but isn’t so wide that you start to create unwanted blur.

 It’s also a good idea because the mid-point, aperture wise, is where most lenses are at their absolute sharpest.
 Something which is known as the ‘sweet spot’ of a lens.

-If you’re taking general landscape or scenery shots - for example when on holiday - you can leave the aperture the same for most of the shots you take, as everything is in the distance and nothing is too close to the camera.
+If you’re taking general landscape or scenery shots - for example in bright light, when on holiday - you can leave the aperture on this mid-point for most of the shots you take, as everything is in the distance and nothing is too close to the camera.

-In reality it’s rare that you need everything from right in front of your camera to the far distance in focus at once, mainly because that very ‘close to the camera’ part of the scene isn’t usually even in shot.
-So actually, you will spend far more time between the widest aperture and the mid point than you will between the mid-point and the narrowest aperture.
+Having said that, in reality it’s rare that you need everything from right in front of your camera to the far distance in focus at once, mainly because that very ‘close to the camera’ part of the scene isn’t usually even in shot.
+So actually, you will spend far more time in the wider half of the aperture scale (small number to mid point) than you will in the narrower half (mid point to larger number).

 â€‹